Lat-San/Lat-San/README.md

 ## Project Overview
 * This project aims at using python to clean and visualise the 'covid_impact_on_airport_traffic.csv' dataset and arrive at inteligent deductions
-* This data was obtained from [Kaggle's public datasets](https://www.kaggle.com/terenceshin/covid19s-impact-on-airport-traffic), and comes from the [Geotab](Geotab.com)
+* This data was obtained from [Kaggle's public datasets](https://www.kaggle.com/terenceshin/covid19s-impact-on-airport-traffic), and comes from the [Geotab](Geotab.com) website